Shariq-ah/Loan-Approval/README.md

 # Loan-Approval Prediction

-A model that predict the user is eligible for loan or not
+A logistic model that predicts whether or not a user will be approved for a loan.

 Model:
 Multinomial Logistic Regression Model